 Driving - Research aimed at making human-driving systems safer through understanding the effects of aging, mind wandering, fatigue, and experience on driving performance.
-(He, Ni)
+(Baldwin, Ni)

 Aging - Research aimed at understanding the effects of age on cognition, perception, and action, and ways to mitigate these effects through perceptual training.
 (Ni)